 Top indoor air quality facts you should know

-What are the most important facts about air quality you should know?
+What are the most important facts you should know?

 - Indoor air can be more polluted than outdoor air – many people assume that the air inside our homes and buildings is cleaner than the air outside, but this isn’t always the case.
 In fact, indoor air can be more polluted than outdoor air due to a variety of factors, including the use of cleaning products, pesticides, and tobacco smoke.
 Additionally, many homes and buildings aren’t properly ventilated, which can lead to a buildup of pollutants.

-- Indoor air quality can be improved through proper ventilation – looking for facts about air quality?
+- Indoor AQ can be improved through proper ventilation – looking for facts about air quality?
 Ensuring that your home or workplace is well-ventilated, as well as using air purifiers and other air-cleaning devices can help you get rid of pollutants.

 The takeaway